-- obj\bound Bound applied to the linearization of the objective function if main MIP is unbounded. - continuous\var\bound Default bound added to unbounded continuous variables in nonlinear constraint if single tree is activated. - integer\var\bound Default bound added to unbounded integral variables in nonlinear constraint if single tree is activated. - initial\bound\coef The coefficient used to approximate the initial primal/dual bound. - level\coef The coefficient in the regularization main problemrepresents how much the linear approximation of the MINLP problem is trusted. - solution\limit The solution limit for the regularization problem since it does not need to be solved to optimality. - add\cuts\at\incumbent Whether to add lazy cuts to the main problem at the incumbent solution found in the branch & bound tree - reduce\level\coef Whether to reduce level coefficient in ROA single tree when regularization problem is infeasible. - use\bb\tree\incumbent Whether to use the incumbent solution of branch & bound tree in ROA single tree when regularization problem is infeasible. - sqp\lag\scaling\coef The coefficient used to scale the L2 norm in sqp\lag.
+- fp\norm\constraint (bool, default=True) Whether to add the norm constraint to FP-NLP - fp\norm\constraint\coef (PositiveFloat, default=1) The coefficient in the norm constraint, correspond to the Beta in the paper. - continuous\var\bound (PositiveFloat, default=100000000000.0) Default bound added to unbounded continuous variables in nonlinear constraint if single tree is activated. - integer\var\bound (PositiveFloat, default=1000000000.0) Default bound added to unbounded integral variables in nonlinear constraint if single tree is activated. - initial\bound\coef (PositiveFloat, default=0.1) The coefficient used to approximate the initial primal/dual bound. - level\coef (PositiveFloat, default=0.5) The coefficient in the regularization main problem represents how much the linear approximation of the MINLP problem is trusted. - solution\limit (PositiveInt, default=10) The solution limit for the regularization problem since it does not need to be solved to optimality. - sqp\lag\scaling\coef (In['fixed', 'variable\dependent'], default='fixed') The coefficient used to scale the L2 norm in sqp\lag.